What Should I Do With My Unused or Expired Medication(s)?

 This collection site is available for Greenfield residents and is open 8:00AM to 7:00PM daily.

-NEVER flush or pour unused or expired medicine down the drain.
+flush or pour unused or expired medicine down the drain.
 Water reclamation facilities are not designed to remove all of them and trace amounts of pharmaceuticals are showing up in rivers and lakes around the world.

-BRING: Prescription and over-the-counter medications, ointments, patches, non-aerosol sprays, creams, vials and pet medications.
+prescription and over-the-counter medications, ointments, patches, non-aerosol sprays, creams, vials and pet medications.

-DO NOT BRING: Illegal drugs, needles/sharps, inhalers, aerosol cans, bio-hazardous material (anything containing a bodily fluid or blood), personal care products (shampoo, soaps, lotions, sunscreens, etc.), household hazardous waste (paint, pesticides, oil, gas).
+illegal drugs, needles/sharps, inhalers, aerosol cans, bio-hazardous material (anything containing a bodily fluid or blood), personal care products (shampoo, soaps, lotions, sunscreens, etc.), household hazardous waste (paint, pesticides, oil, gas).

 Types of medicines accepted include: